Stop pulling away. Find your joy again.

 Before they came to see me, my clients' relationships alternated between blah and volatile with very little in between.
 While succeeding in so many areas of their lives, they were unsure how to access the fuller spectrum of emotions within.
 Being vulnerable caused them anxiety and left them feeling too exposed.

 An emotionally rich life is attainable for you, too.
 Experiencing a wider range of feelings enhances connections with others, inspires creative expression, and cultivates a better balance between your family and career.
-If you want to discover new ways of relating to your life, I’d love to help you.
+If you want to discover new ways of experiencing your life, I’d love to help you.

 For some, couples counseling is typically the go-to for problems in relationships.
 While it has tremendous value, I prefer to work individually with one partner to help you make meaning of how you show up in your relationship.

-My physical office is located in Livingston, New Jersey, but I’m currently seeing clients via a secure, online platform.
-My clinical license allows me to work with clients anywhere in the state of New Jersey.
+My physical office is located in Livingston, New Jersey, but I see clients online throughout the state of New Jersey.
 If over time you’re interested in a referral for couples counseling, I can provide a referral to a trusted colleague.
 Please email me at email@example.com if you’d like a free 15-minute phone consultation.